 Q - Can Lord & Associates provide services to both federally recognized and state recognized Tribes?
 A - Yes

 Q - What's the difference between a Native Nonprofit and a Mainstream Nonprofit?
 A - From a fundraising and development perspective while both entities are tax-exempt nonprofit entities Native Nonprofits generally receive around 5 cents for every $1 that a mainstream nonprofit can expect to receive in foundation grant funding awards.
 That means that native nonprofit efforts are often underfunded by 95% in comparison to mainstream nonprofits.
 Startlingly, Tribal Nations fare even less well.
 For most folks living in the United States, Tribal Nations and Native Nonprofits remain invisible - and so therefore un- or under-funded.

 Q - How has Lord & Associates' work helped individual Tribes get Federal Grants or Direct Loans?
-A - Here are a few examples, for more info give us a call at 661 348 2926 or send us an email
+A - Here are a few examples, for more info - call at 661 348 2926 or email

 Grants & Direct Loan Funding Proposals

-Federal Direct Loans:For instance, for a Federally Recognized Tribe we brought in $12.7 Million from a USDA Community Facilities direct loan award.
-This very low interest funding was secured on the basis of leveraging the Indirect Costs projections and recoveries that the Tribe was and would receive from formula and other funding awards - thereby providing essentially an low or no-cost (to tribal general funds) model of securing the financing.
+Federal Direct Loans:For a Federally Recognized Tribe we obtained a $12.7 Million from a USDA Community Facilities direct loan award.
+The low interest funding was secured on the basis of leveraging the Indirect Costs projections and recoveries that the Tribe could receive from formula and other funding awards to secure financing.

 New Funding: We've brought first of its kind funding in for nearly every tribal nation with whom we've worked including, here are a few of the dozens of federal agencies from which we've obtained funding:

-Example Tribe 1 - HUD Indian Housing Block Grant ($50K/yr) funds into a tribe that had been denied that funding for 13 years prior to working with us - and now will receive this sustainable funding every year moving forward.
-We've also planned, written, reported upon and maintained HUD IHBG funding at the $700K+ level of annual awards for another tribe.
+HUD Indian Housing Block Grant ($50K/yr) funds into a tribe that had been denied that funding for 13 years prior to working with us - and now will receive this sustainable funding every year moving forward.
+We've also planned, written, reported upon and maintained HUD IHBG funding ($50K - $700K+ per year) for other tribes.

-Example Tribe 2 - EPA GAP funding to start a tribe's first environmental work - with an initial award of $75K and eligibility for an ongoing sustainable annual award amount of $100 - $125K into the future.
+EPA GAP funding to start a tribe's first environmental work - with an initial award of $75K and an ongoing sustainable annual award amount of $100 - $125K into the future.

-Example Tribe 4 - USDA Community Facilities Direct Loan - A direct loan of $650K+ allowed for culturally significant lands to be freed of encumbrances - and placed into the tribe's Lands-In-Trust.
+USDA Community Facilities Direct Loan - A direct loan of $650K+ allowed for culturally significant lands to be freed of encumbrances - and placed into the tribe's Lands-In-Trust application.

-Maintained Funding: We have experience writing and successfully negotiating PL 93-638 contracts for BIA and for IHS funding; and maintaining funding from dozens of other federal agencies.
+Maintained Funding: Writing and successfully negotiating PL 93-638 contracts for BIA and for IHS funding; and maintaining funding from dozens of other federal agencies.

 Q - How has Lord & Associates' work helped individual Tribes with Trainings for Tribal Leaders or Professional Development for Tribal Staff?
 A - Here are a few examples: